Western pygmy perch

 The western pygmy perch (Nannoperca vittata) is a species of temperate perch endemic to southwestern Australia.

 Description

 The Western pygmy perch is a small fish with an olive, brown and green mottled body with tow orange stripes along the flanks.
-In the breeding season the males develop brighter colouration with golden mottling along the flanks, an reddish-orange abdomen and the fins darken.
+In the breeding season the males develop brighter colouration with golden mottling along the flanks, a reddish-orange abdomen and the fins darken.
 The females develop a bluish colour when breeding.
 It can reach 8 cm TL.